-Digital video recorders are used to capture video from an analog security camera.
-A digital video recorder (DVR) gathers video from analog security cameras and converts them to digital format for storage and playback.
+Digital Video Recorders (DVR) are used to capture video from an analog security camera.
+DVRs gather video from analog security cameras and converts them to digital format for storage and playback.
 They are considered the brains of a CCTV security camera system.

 While most recorders have the ability to be viewed remotely, resolution and frame rate is most important when considering a DVR.
-Some manufacturers advertise a DVR at 30 frames per second (FPS).
+Some manufacturers advertise a Video Recorders at 30 frames per second (FPS).
 When looking at a recorder it is important to check what resolutions the DVR supports.
-High quality DVRs will record high frames and high resolution simultaneously.
-Low quality camera DVRs will record 30fps on each channel at low resolution (176x120 pixels) while high end DVRs record 30fps on each channel at high resolution (704x480 pixels).
+High quality Digital Video Recorders will record high frames and high resolution simultaneously.
+Low quality camera Recorders will record 30fps on each channel at low resolution (176x120 pixels) while high end Recorders record 30fps on each channel at high resolution (704x480 pixels).
 Successful identification of a person can depend on the resolution of recorded video.

 Some recorders display video at high resolution and full frame rate but when played back lose the quality.
 A recorder at a truck might not need the same performance as one inside of a bank.
 A surveillance system used at a truck wash may just be used for overview purposes to let operators inside of an office know when the next truck can pull in.
 These systems require neither high definition nor high frames per second although some businesses prefer the added resolution and fluidity of the video.
 Banks and casinos on the other hand might have to have high performing DVRs by law.